t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 * Session continuity when communicating with end devices that are mobile, possibly at high speed (e.g. in vehicular scenarios)
 * Defining, managing and verifying SLAs for edge computing systems.
 Pricing is a related challenge

-### Edge Caching
+### Edge Storage and Caching

+Local storage or caching enable local data processing (e.g., pre-processing or analysis), as well as delayed data transfer to the cloud or delayed physical shipping.
+An edge node may offer local data storage (where persistence is subject to retention policies), caching, or both.
+Caching generally refers to temporary storage to improve performance with no persistence guarantees.
-A purpose of local caching may be to enable local data processing (e.g., pre-processing or analysis), or to enable delayed virtual or physical shipping.
-A responsibility of the edge caching component is to manage data persistence, e.g., to schedule removal of data when it is no longer needed.
-Another aspect of this component may be to authenticate and encrypt data.
-It can for example take the form of a distributed storage system.
+A responsibility of an edge caching component is to manage data persistence, e.g., to schedule removal of data when it is no longer needed.
+Other related aspects include authenticating and encrypting data.
+Edge storage and caching can take the form of a distributed storage system.

 Related challenges include